Polynomial towers and inverse Gowers theory for bounded-exponent groups: The straightening property: The role of relative purity

 \section{The straightening property: The role of relative purity}

-The \emph{straightening property} was introduced by Bergelson, Tao, and Ziegler in \cite{btz} to study the structure of the Host--Kra factors of $\mathbb{F}_p^\omega$-systems. \begin{definition}[The straightening property] Let $d\geq 1$ and let $\Gamma$ be a countable abelian group.
+The \emph{straightening property} was studied by Bergelson, Tao, and Ziegler in \cite{btz} to investigate the structure of the Host--Kra factors of $\mathbb{F}_p^\omega$-systems. \begin{definition}[The straightening property] Let $d\geq 1$ and let $\Gamma$ be a countable abelian group.
 An ergodic $\Gamma$-system $\XX$ is said to satisfy the \emph{straightening property of type $d$} if any cocycle $\rho \colon \Gamma\times \XX\rightarrow \mathbb{T}$ of type $\ell$ is cohomologous to a polynomial of degree $\leq \ell-1$ for all $\ell\leq d$. \end{definition}

 The main result of this section establishes that polynomial towers satisfying the relative purity property fulfill the straightening property.
 More precisely: \begin{proposition} Let $\XX$ be an ergodic $\Gamma$-system, let $1\leq j \leq k$, and let $d\geq 0$.
 Suppose that $\XX$ is an exact polynomial tower of order $\leq k$ and height $j$ with large spectrum and such that each $\XX_i$ is $d$-pure and each extension